JulienGasser/ADA_4mousquetaires/index.md

 {: .box-note}
 **Note:** The distribution of the ratings in your country is plotted given the beer style that has been chosen to brew in the above Brewery success simulation tool to assess the affinity that your country has towards the chosen beer style.

+# A compléter jerem

-$$\quad$$ However, there is still a chance factor that applies on ratings that cannot be quantified directly in a model.
-A random draw is thus performed according to the multinomial distribution of ratings to determine the rating of the chosen beer style in each beer consumming country for each year.
-This method is chosen in order to take into account the distribution of rating and the factor of chance in rating assignments.
+$$\quad$$ A random draw is performed according to the multinomial distribution of ratings to determine the rating of the chosen beer style in each beer consumming country for each year.
+This method is chosen in order to take into account the distribution of rating and the factor of randomness in rating assignments. following the assumption that the avg rating is randomly chosen following this distribution Pour un année, pour un certain style, pays (blabla), on suppose que l'espérence de la distribution donne le rating moyen pour ce style, d
+**Le fait qu'il y ait de bons ratings, ça dépend de bcp de choses.
+Comme on peut pas tout considérer, on choisit de traduire cette incertitude à travers un random draw qui suit la distribution multinomiale des ratings.**

 {: .box-warning}
 **Hypothesis:** When Athos studied the affinity of a country to a beer style, there might be missing data.
-In this case, the draw is made on a uniform score distribution.
-This means that the probability of obtaining the rating [r] is the same for all ratings.
+For example, if in 2015 in Spain there are no ratings for Ale style, the draw is made on a uniform rating distribution.

 $$\quad$$ The above described random draw was thus performed and the result was stored for each beer consumming country, for each year and for each beer style.
 A sample of the obtained Dataframe is displayed below: